nocodb/nocodb/packages/noco-docs/content/en/engineering/playwright.md

 ### Writing an action method

 This a method which will reset/clear all the filters.
-Since this is an action method, it will also wait for the `delete` filter api to return.
-Ignoring this api call will cause flakiness in the test, down the line.
+Since this is an action method, it will also wait for the `delete` filter API to return.
+Ignoring this API call will cause flakiness in the test, down the line.

 ```js
 async resetFilter() {